 Steve’s parents faced a conundrum: would it be more economical to add their son to their existing car insurance, or get him his own policy?

 While adding teenage drivers to an existing policy can result in higher insurance rates, in many cases this route remains cheaper than getting them a separate policy.
 After all, most insurers give discounts to families who insure multiple cars and/or carry car and home insurance with the same company.

 Since the Rosevear family had their car and home insured by the same company this already earned them a discount, so adding their teenage son was more economical than getting him a separate policy.

 In some cases, it might be more ideal to get your teenage driver a separate policy and skip optional coverages such as comprehensive, rental reimbursement, rental car, and towing coverage.
 This is particularly true if your child drives a low-value vehicle.

-However, bear in mind that state laws require all drivers to carry liability insurance to cover car accident in which they are at fault.
+However, bear in mind that state laws require all drivers to carry liability insurance to cover car accidents in which they are at fault.
 It specifically covers the cost of property repair and medical bills resulting from injuries.

-Most states have a minimum requirement for the amount of liability insurance coverage each driver must carry, but if you can afford it, most financial experts believe that it is often a good idea to go above your state’s minimum requirement as it will provide additional protection in the event of vehicular accident where you (or your child) are found to be at fault.
+Most states have a minimum requirement for the amount of liability insurance coverage each driver must carry, but if you can afford it, most financial experts believe that it is often a good idea to go above your state’s minimum requirement as it will provide additional protection in the event of a vehicular accident where you (or your child) are found to be at fault.

-Steve’s parents called their insurance agent to learn if their son was eligible for discounts or if they could adhere to certain rules that would result in lower premium.
+Steve’s parents called their insurance agent to learn if their son was eligible for discounts or if they could adhere to certain rules that would result in lower premiums.
 The advice they got is listed below.